Finchley Dog Walker Extreme Weather Policy

 Black Ice

 By its nature, black ice can be hard to spot.
 Areas suffering from black ice are incredibly slippery, making the walk dangerous.
 A person slipping with a dog on a lead could result in the dog being pulled over or fallen onto on by the person.
-Black ice impedes travelling, and sometimes even getting to your home can be too risky, so we may need to cancel a walk in this circumstance.
+Black ice impedes travelling, and sometimes, even getting to your home can be too risky, so we may need to cancel a walk.

 High Winds